nodejs/corepack/README.md

 - Make sure the host for your request can be resolved by your DNS; try using `curl [URL]` (ipv4) and `curl -6 [URL]` (ipv6) from your shell.
 - Check your proxy settings (see [Environment Variables](#environment-variables)).

+## Non-goals

+### Official npm integration

+Official npm integration is a non-goal at this time.
+The npm team made it clear they don't wish npm to be distributed through Corepack (some of their concerns are listed [here](https://github.com/nodejs/node/issues/50963#issuecomment-1862957925)).
+Corepack focuses on the use case from officially supported package managers.

 ## Contributing